 I was up in Scotland a few weeks ago with Debbie North and her husband Andy and I climbed my first Munros in over 5 years.
 They were not the trickiest, Carn na Caim above Drumochter and the Cairngorm itself.
 Both brought back memories however, for differing reasons.
 We climbed Carn na Caim in dreadful weather, continual rain and an innocuous summit.
 All that effort for so little reward but afterwards there was the satisfaction of job done, setbacks overcome and a long and familiar drying out.

 However it was the climb of Cairngorm which brought it all flooding back.
 Not so much the climb itself (tramping through a car crash landscape of ski lifts is not my preferred climbs) but the summit and more particular the views.
-The summit of Cairngorm is over 4,000 feet and look in to the heart of the largest mountain area in Britain.
+The summit of Cairngorm is over 4,000 feet and looks in to the heart of the largest mountain area in Britain.
 The views were immense, beautiful but strangely familiar.
 Looking towards Loch Etrachan and Ben Macdui the scale of the area is unlike anywhere else.
 I have climbed Ben Macdui with snow on the ground and in blistering heat (both on my own) but I had forgotten just how great the distances are.
-You can not even seen Loch Avon from Cairngorm.
+You can not even see Loch Avon from Cairngorm.

 Walking the Munros is on a different scale to anything else in Britain.
-When I was climbing them many were pathless; the popularity more recently has increased the number of paths, but not the feeling of wilderness.
-The terrain can be rough, the distances vast and the feeling that if something went wrong you needed to sort it out yourself.
+When I was climbing them many were pathless.
+The popularity more recently has increased the number of paths, but not the feeling of wilderness.
+The terrain can be rough, the distances vast and the ever present feeling that if something went wrong you needed to sort it out yourself.
 In the Lakes and North Wales you are never more than a couple of hours to a road, in Scotland it can be much further and much tougher.
 The long walks in and out can be soul destroying and all this is on the back of variable weather.

 At times the relentless slopes were purgatory.
 The Jam song ‘Private Hell’ used to roll round my mind on such climbs.
 At other times, particularly when the climb involved some scrambling, it was enjoyable.
 The summit was always satisfying whilst I particularly enjoyed descending.
 It was quick, usually steep (as I said there were rarely tracks so we tended to pick the most direct route) but fun.
 I never hurt myself descending a Munro.

 When I completed the Munros I could not let go, I went on to complete the Munro Tops (Munro himself and the guardian of the Munro list Hamish Brown would be very proud) and then dabbled away with Corbetts.
 However I could not recapture the Munro challenge and until the recent trip have not been back for a while.
 Walking in England is great, the Dales gorgeous and the Lakes great fun but I never feel that edge of danger that the Munros of Scotland bring.
 Andy mentioned that to me whilst climbing Carn na Caim, that even in the pouring rain I had a sense of purpose.
+I was more alert.
 The navigation was more challenging than usual and the thought of the vast empty spaces to the east certainly focuses the mind.

-Having said that the buzz I felt being back in Scotland means I will return, another tramp around Loch Avon beckons, as does a visit to some of the spectacular Munros in Glencoe and the western isles.
-I also intend to venture back on to the Cuillin on Skye, the best walking area in Britain.
+Having said that the buzz I felt being back in Scotland means I will return, another tramp around Loch Avon beckons, as does a visit to some of the spectacular munros in Glencoe and the western isles.
+I also intend to venture back on to the Cuillin of Skye, the best walking area in Britain.
 It will be nice to pick and choose my favourites and recapture the excitement (and sometimes fear) of stretching myself again, both physically and mentally.